What is prediabetes?

 Healthcare costs for those with diabetes are 2.3x greater than those without diabetes.

 Biometric screenings can identify employees with prediabetes, to help prevent a type 2 diabetes diagnosis while also significantly reducing healthcare spending.

 Let’s break it down.
 Indirect costs of prediabetes and type 2 diabetes include:

 - $5 billion per year in diabetes-related absenteeism

 - $20.8 billion per year in reduced productivity while at work

 - $21.6 billion per year in inability to work due to a disease-related disability

 - $18.5 billion per year in lost productive capacity due to early mortality

 Identify with HbA1c

-The value in the HbA1c test is that it gives participants an idea of their blood glucose levels over a 2- to 3-month span, which may assist in identifying prediabetes and type 2 diabetes more than a fasting glucose measurement, which only determines blood glucose levels at the instant the specimen is obtained.
+HbA1c gives participants an idea of their blood glucose levels over a 2- to 3-month span, which may assist in identifying prediabetes more effectively than a fasting glucose measurement alone.